Learning to Love Yourself

 Overall, have compassion for where you are at.
 Self love is not something that is going to turn around in a day.
 There will be relapses and high and low points along the way.
 Remember that each low point is peeling back another layer on the way to healing.

-I also recommend this Audio CD: Defy Gravity-Healing Beyond the Bounds of Reason by Caroline Myss .
+I also recommend this book: Defy Gravity-Healing Beyond the Bounds of Reason by Caroline Myss .
 I own this and it has really given me a wonderful perspective on my life.

 Feel free to leave a comment below.
 I would love to hear your responses, especially what has worked for you to help yourself heal.